dancer1325/prometheus/docs/configuration/configuration.md

 The file is written in [YAML format](https://en.wikipedia.org/wiki/YAML), defined by the scheme described below.
-Brackets indicate that a parameter is optional.
-For non-list parameters the value is set to the specified default.
+Brackets indicate that a parameter is optional
+* For non-list parameters the
+value is set to the specified default.

 Generic placeholders are defined as follows: